Bounding the number of non-duplicates of the $q$-side in simple drawings of $K_{p,q}$: Proof of Theorem

-Let $r$ be an integer such $K_{3,r}$ is not embeddable in $\Sigma$ (see Theorem \ref{thm:kmngenus}).
+There exists an integer $r$ such that $K_{3,r}$ is not embeddable in $\Sigma$ (see Ringel's formula for the (nonorientable) genus of complete bipartite graphs \cite{ringel65a,ringel65b}).
 Let $K_q$ be a complete graph such that its vertex set is the $q$-side of $K_{p,q}$.
 We color each edge $uv$ of $K_q$ with ``color'' $f_{uv}$.
-By Ramsey's Theorem, there exists a function $R:=R_k(r)$ such that if $q \geq R$, then every $k$-edge-coloring of $K_q$ with colors $1,2,\ldots,k$ contains a monochromatic copy of $K_r$.
-Let $f$ be the color of this $K_r$.
-Note that $R$ is a function of $r$ and $k$ and both depend only on $\Sigma$ and $p$, respectively.
+By Ramsey's Theorem, there exists a number $R:=R_k(r)$ such that if $q \geq R$, then every $k$-edge-coloring of $K_q$ with colors $1,2,\ldots,k$ contains a monochromatic copy of $K_r$.
+That is, the functions $f_{u,v}$ are the same for every edge $uv$ of the $K_r$; let $f$ be this common function.
+Note that $R$ depends on $r$ and $k$ and both depend only on $\Sigma$ and $p$, respectively.